 The Bipolar Itself

 Entering May or so, the biggest difference I really noticed was a set of stereotyped thought processes.
 I’m not sure how to describe this exactly but there is a certain way of thinking along with a certain type of thoughts that I remember from previous episodes and they were starting to intrude a bit more.
-My old obsession had also come back in spades over the book project; something that hadn’t been present.
+My old obsession had also come back in spades over my work on The Women’s Book.
+This was something else I had been missing for a while.
 Along with that came something else that I’ll mention in a second.

 Now, I have repeatedly mentioned that I have a number of safety nets put in place, friends I see at varying intervals so that they hopefully catch the problems.
 And for some weird confluence of reasons, I ended up not seeing them around this time.
 I was supposed to have a birthday dinner with a friend; something came up.
 I hadn’t seen my two female friends in a while although I was scheduled to see them the week after this started.
 And I hadn’t gone to DBSA meeting that week.

 However, luckily I had a followup with my nurse practitioner.
 I usually Skype with her once a month and the meeting with her came up that Tuesday.
 And this is where you can really see the insidious nature of this disease.
 Before talking with her, part of my brain was already trying to convince me “You’re fine, don’t tell her about this, you’re about to get awesome.”
 That was the other part of the “voices” for lack of a better word.
 My sleep was still good and even that was a way for me to convince myself that everything was ok.
 But it clearly wasn’t.

 And I still had some of that urge during the first part of our Skype session; to not tell her about what I was feeling or thinking.
 It really is a tough disease in that way; part of it is convincing you that you’re fine.
 And then it gets out of control.